 This keeps you going.
 It develops over time as you take action to make your change happen.
 If your action is of a size that is easy to take and achieve, you are more likely to take it.
 And so develop your commitment.

-Use discipline to maintain and build your commitment
+3. Use discipline to maintain and build your commitment to your health resolutions

 Now you need to maintain the commitment to making your change happen.
 Discipline helps here.
 Discipline is about saying yes to the things you want to say yes to and things you want to say no to.
 You develop discipline through practice, thereby strengthening your commitment.
 And to do that, keep the change small.